INDIANA HIGH SCHOOL EQUIVALENCY TEST

 Who can take the HiSET?

 Anyone who is at least 16 years of age; has lived in Indiana for 30 days; and is not currently enrolled in or graduated from an accredited high school can take the HiSET.
+16 and 17 year olds will need a completed exit form with a superintendent's signature.
+An exit form is different from a withdrawal form that a high school usually provides.

 On test day, arrive early to Northview Middle School.
 Once you begin testing, expect to take 1-2 subject tests in a day.
 Below is the time that each test takes: